How Does Redistricting Work?

 People Powered Fair Maps™

-Advocating for creating independent redistricting commissions and the integrity of existing commissions
+- Advocating for independent redistricting commissions and the integrity of existing commissions

-Pushing for the restoration of the Voting Rights Act of 1965
+- Pushing for restoration of the Voting Rights Act of 1965

-There are efforts at the state and federal levels to create a fair and consistent redistricting process nationwide.
+There are efforts at the state and federal level to create a fair and consistent redistricting process nationwide.
 Legislation we support includes:

-The Freedom to Vote Act: would introduce transparency provisions, such as the requirement that community districting meetings be open to the public.
+- The Freedom to Vote: John R. Lewis Act would introduce transparency provisions, such as the requirement that community districting meetings be open to the public.